ionq/blqs/blqs/docs/intro.md

 ## Simple Example

 Let's suppose we are building a simple game in which players and non-player characters (NPCs) live on a square grid.
-We'd like to be able design simple programs for our NPCs to follow, let's do this as a domain specific language.
+We'd like to be able to design simple programs for our NPCs to follow, let's do this as a domain specific language.
-For example you might want your NPC to be able to move in different cardinal directions.
+For example, you might want your NPC to be able to move in different cardinal directions.
 So we can define an op "MOV".
 ```python
 import blqs